Heritage Gaps Study enters next stage

 What is the Heritage Gaps Study?

-The Heritage Gaps Study is about finding and protecting important places in Ballarat that may have been overlooked in previous heritage assessments.
+The Heritage Gaps Study is about finding important places in Ballarat that may have been overlooked in previous heritage assessments.
 Our goal is to ensure that all places of heritage significance are properly identified, valued, and considered for protection.
 This project is part of our broader Heritage Gaps Review Program.

 The Gaps Study has two stages; The first stage focusses on finding places of heritage significance that should be further assessed.
 The second stage will undertake the heritage assessments and work out what should be included in the Heritage Overlay.